huqedato/Exapisd/README.md

 ## TODOs
  - tests/benchmarks
- - add support for xls, tsv, xml, unstructured
+ - add support for more data files types: xls, tsv, xml, unstructured
- - handle errors related to corrupt files (help appreciated!) in a better way.
+ - handle errors related to corrupt files in a better way.
+ - documentation; ExDoc (?)

 ## Who is using it?
 This application is in production (used internally) at the Joint Research Center of the European Commission.